Luc4sguilherme/Steam-levelup-BOT/README.md

 ### Profits Tracking
 - Bot will be registering every single !sell/!buy to you keep track of your profits
 ### Trade Size Limit
-- Limit the amount of keys bot will trade, large amounts means slow processings due to steam servers
+- Limit the amount of keys bot will trade, large amounts means slow processing due to steam servers
 ### Admins
 - Unlimited admins capacity, you can setup how many admins you want, no matter the size of it
 ### BotName